-Based on this revised methodology, Board staff developed an initial draft of the 2023 Programs of Strategic Emphasis.
-It includes 128 bachelor's degree programs, 66 of which are currently being offered in the System.
-The draft list also includes 66 master's degree programs, 38 of which are currently active and 56 doctoral programs, 52 of which are currently offered.
-The proposed list reduces the total number of eligible programs from 449 active programs to 156 active programs at the baccalaureate and graduate levels.
+Based on this revised methodology, Board staff developed the recommended 2023 Programs of Strategic Emphasis.
+It includes 95 bachelor's degree programs, 72 of which are currently being offered in the System.
+The list also includes 75 master's degree programs, 65 of which are currently active, and 57 doctoral programs, 54 of which are presently offered.
 All programs on the list support Florida's most critical workforce needs and help ensure State University System graduates earn competitive salaries upon graduation.